dsrojo10/Learning_AI/README.md

 # Learning_AI
-Basic examples of AI develomept with Python.
+Basic examples of AI develomept.

-* Ejemplo #1: AI entrenada para convertir de grados celsius a fahrenheit.
+* Ejemplo #1: AI trained to convert from Celsius to Fahrenheit.
+(Python in Colab)
-* Ejemplo #2:
+* Ejemplo #2: AI trained to recognize handwritten numbers.
+(Python in Colab)
+* Ejemplo #3: